edmundhung/conform/docs/validation.md

     onValidate({ form, submission }) {
       return validate(submission);
     },
     onSubmit(event, { submission }) {
       /**
-       *  Do not block the submission when validating email */ if ( submission.context === 'validate' &&
+       * Block the submission only when validating fields
+       * other than email or if email has any error already */ if ( submission.context === 'validate' &&